World War II’s first ‘doodlebug’ V-1 flying bomb in London was dropped on Grove Road

 Have you heard of the V-1 bomb before?
-If you haven’t, that could be because it goes by lots of different names.
+If you haven’t, that could be because it goes by different names.
 Known as the ‘doodlebug’, ‘buzz bomb’, or its German codename ‘Cherry Stone’, this weapon was, contrary to its misleadingly innocuous nicknames, a weapon of vengeance and destruction, deployed to cause some serious damage during the start of World War II.

 A doodlebug is a bomb with wings; an aeroplane with no pilot.
 It is similar to a cruise missile, but a bit bigger.
 This weapon coined its endearing name ‘buzz bomb’ from the loud, vehicular noise its pulse engine made when hurtling through the sky.
 Doodlebugs have been described as making tearing and rasping sounds, but when their motors cut out at a predetermined distance, they became eerily silent, dropping to the ground without a trace.

 Because of its limited range, the thousands of V-1 missiles launched into England were fired from launch facilities along the French and Dutch coasts.
+The very first one that landed in England fell in Kent.

 When the V-1 hit Grove Road, six people died, 30 people were injured and 200 were made homeless.
 The bridge that carries the Great Eastern Railway across Grove Road from Liverpool Street to Essex was badly damaged.
 Surprisingly, railway traffic was restored within 40 hours, as a temporary bridge was used instead, serving customers until 1948.